Stage 1 Findings

 In stage 1 of the project we asked community members what makes their communities inclusive, what doesn't and ideas and solutions.

-Due to the impacts of Covid and the community focused work, this stage occurred over 2020-2021.
+Due to the impacts of Covid and the community focused work, this stage occurred over 2020 -early 2022.

 The information below is what we have learnt so far.